 Liz Weaver, Postpartum Doula

 Who wouldn’t love to have guaranteed help after having a baby?
 Who wouldn’t love to have food prepared in advance after a baby arrives?
 Who wouldn’t love to sleep after a baby is earth side?
-That’s where Liz comes in; she is a Certified Postpartum Doula (CPD) through the Long Island Doula Association (LIDA).
-Her passion to be a CPD came after her first child was born and struggled mentally and physically.
+That’s where Liz comes in; she is a Postpartum Doula trained through the Long Island Doula Association (LIDA).
+Her passion to be a postpartum doula came after her first child was born and struggled mentally and physically.
 When supporting families, Liz is compassionate, gentle and knowledgeable.
 Her Master’s degree in Marriage and Family Therapy has given her priceless tools to help couples and families communicate and to understand one another during challenging times.
 Some of her clients have even referred to her as family with the wonderful support she has given, what an honor!
 Liz is eager to support your family during this exciting time!